feathersui/feathersui-website/docs/as3-starling/cookbook/tab-bar-font-styles.md

 ---
-title: How to change font styles in a TabBar component
+title: How to change font styles in a TabBar component (Starling version)
 ---

 A [`TabBar`](../tab-bar.html) component contains one or more [`ToggleButton`](../toggle-button.html) sub-components that display some text.
 Let's look at how to change the font styles in the tabs outside of the theme.